sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

              *Computations in a free Lie algebra*.
 (1998).
              `Downloadable from Munthe-Kaas's website
              <http://hans.munthe-kaas.no/work/Blog/Entries/1999/1/1_Article__Computations_in_a_Free_Lie-algebra.html>`_

 ..
+[MLH2008] \C. Magnien, M. Latapy, and M. Habib. *Fast computation of
+             empirically tight bounds for the diameter of massive graphs*.
+             ACM Journal of Experimental Algorithms 13 (2008).
+             :doi:`10.1145/1412228.1455266`.

+..
 [MMIB2012] \Y. Matsumoto, S. Moriyama, H. Imai, D. Bremner:
               Matroid Enumeration for Incidence Geometry,